 Pages folder and add the attribute as shown below:

 At this point, you can test the authentication integration.
-Start the server and once the app is running, click the FetchData menu item, you should see the following screen:
+Start the server (make sure it’s running on port 5001 (HTTPS) and once the app is running, click the FetchData menu item, you should see the following screen:

 Log In in the upper right corner.
 By clicking on it, the Auth0 Universal Login page is shown, and the authentication process takes place.
 Notice that you can also sign-in with Google by default which is nice.
 Other providers (Facebook, LinkedIn, …) already exist and can be added if you want to.
 If you don’t have a Google account you can use the Sign-up tab to create a new account.